 - As in all major cities of the world, there are areas that are more upmarket and others that are less glamorous.
 Here though, less glamorous doesn’t automatically mean unsafe or prone to higher crime rates.

-- Job seekers dreaming of an expat life in Dubai have been given a boost with recent new visa regulations announced by the UAE cabinet, for implementation by the end of 2018.
+- Moving to Dubai without a job is no longer the hazardous undertaking that it was in the recent past.
+Job seekers dreaming moving to Dubai have been given a boost new visa regulations announced by the UAE cabinet, and implemented by the end of 2018.
 It includes a 10 year residence visa for certain categories of investors, entrepreneurs and professionals as well their dependents.

 - The cabinet decrees with respect to visas for widows, divorcees and children; for parent-sponsored children who have completed high school or reached 18 yrs of age; and extending entry permits came into effect on 21 October 2018.